Shyloram/netlink/README.md

 # netlink
-ues wpa function config the wifi
+use wpa function config the wifi